Old History Page

 of Mount Airy's furniture factories from a now retired director of

-up.
+director was kind enough to send me replacements.
 I have spent a considerable amount of

 time just trying to restore and organize the information that

 remains.
 Because of my experience, I have a renewed interest in

 sharing what is left and anything new that is sent to me!.